Skill development for marine, aerospace and defence

 Overview

-While these courses are credited, they are not yet offered as electives, meaning full-time students would take on an extra course in addition to their program.
+While these courses are credited, they are not yet offered as electives, meaning full-time students take on an extra course in addition to their program.

 Duration

-45 – 60 hours (varies for each course)
+45 to 60 hours (varies per course)

 Delivery options